docker/docs/docker-hub/billing/remove-seats.md

 >
 > - You must be a member of the ‘Owners’ team to remove seats from your organization.
 >
-To remove seats from a monthly or annual plan:
+To remove seats from a monthly or an annual plan:

 1. Log into your [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"} account.